felangel/bloc/docs/infinitelisttutorial.md

 ?> We override the `toString` function in order to have a custom string representation of our `Post` for later.

-?> We override the `==` operator as well as `hashCode` so that we can compare `Posts`; by default, the equality operator returns true if and only if this and other are the same object.
+?> We extend [`Equatable`](https://pub.dartlang.org/packages/equatable) so that we can compare `Posts`; by default, the equality operator returns true if and only if this and other are the same instance.

 Now that we have our `Post` object model, let’s start working on the Business Logic Component (bloc).